David

 That neatness wasn’t the same as drive.

-That if he didn’t start pushing harder now, he’d fall behind, and stay there.
+That if he didn’t start pushing harder now, he’d fall behind.

 No “goodnight.”